Leonardo-Boss/suckless-site/libs.suckless.org/libzahl.md

 libzahl
 =======
-`libzahl` is a library for arbitrary size integers, bitint.
+`libzahl` is a library for arbitrary size integers, bigint.

 Download
 --------